giggle-mut/zzz/README.md

 yes i listen to music , of course?!?! but if you want to know what i listen to [sometimes just random stuff] i listen to Machine Girl , Green Day, Weezer , Alex G , System Of a Down , and iruka no yemede sayonara , AND many,, many more ! <img src="http://dl7.glitter-graphics.net/pub/687/687657tjeez4a46v.gif" width=50 height=50 border=0></a>
 <br><br>

-i dunno what to say anymore so heres some stickers i like looking at,,mm
+i dunno what to say anymore so goodby , ok?ok